Urban-Meteorology-Reading/UMEP-Workshop/source/NEW/New0.rst

 New Tutorials
 -------------

-- Most recently added tutorials are to `calculate your own SUEWS parameters <CalcParam>`
+- Recently added tutorials are to:

+  - `calculate your own SUEWS parameters <CP0>`